graphery/graphane-doc/src/guides/svg/02-SVG-structure.md

 # SVG structure

+## svg

-The `svg` is the root and nest other elements, define its coordinate system, or establish other configuration parameters.
+The `svg` tag is the root and nest other elements, define its coordinate system, or establish other configuration parameters.
 The principal characteristics are:

 ## viewBox

-The `viewBox` defines the internal position and dimensions of an `svg`.
-The view box need four
-parameters: `min-x`, `min-y`, `width`, `height`.
+The `viewBox` attribute defines the internal position and dimensions of an `svg`.
+The view box need four parameters: `min-x`, `min-y`, `width`, `height`.
 These numbers specify a rectangle mapped within the internal boundaries associated with the SVG element.
 All measures of nested elements take these dimensions as a reference.
 Calling this method without parameters returns the current view box value.

 ::: code-group